ckan/ckan/doc/maintaining/installing/install-from-docker-compose.rst

 In this step we will build the Docker images and create Docker data volumes with user-defined, sensitive settings (e.g. database passwords).

 a.
-Sensitive settings and environment variables
+Sensitive settings, environment variables, and domain name

-Copy ``contrib/docker/.env.template`` to ``contrib/docker/.env`` and follow instructions within to set passwords and other sensitive or user-defined variables.
+Copy ``contrib/docker/.env.template`` to ``contrib/docker/.env`` and follow instructions within to set the domain name, passwords, and other sensitive or user-defined variables.
 The defaults will work fine in a development environment on Linux.
 For Windows and OSX, the `CKAN_SITE_URL` must be updated.

 .. note:: Related reading: